 The purpose of a community's Comprehensive Plan is to design a road map for the community's future.
 This road map is developed through a public process involving community leaders, major stakeholders, the general public, and elected officials, all of whom make key decisions about the future of the community.
-The overall goal of the plan is to accommodate growth in a timely, orderly, and efficient arrangement of land uses, public facilities, infrastructure and services that meet the needs of the present and future residents and businesses of the City of Chamblee.
+The overall goal of the plan is to accommodate growth in a timely, orderly, and efficient arrangement of land uses, public facilities, infrastructure and services that r efficient arrangement of land uses, public facilities, infrastructure and services that meet the needs of the present and future residents and businesses of the City of Chamblee.